MileHacker Logo

 Money-Saving Tip:

 Consider camping to reduce accommodation costs.
-Buy groceries in larger towns like Eureka or Crescent City before entering the park for self-catering options.
+Buy groceries in bigger towns such as Eureka or Crescent City ahead of entering the park for self-catering options.
 Most park activities (hiking, scenic drives, visitor centers) are free.
 Travel during shoulder or low season for potentially lower prices.

 Cost Breakdown